The Cal State Long Beach vaccination program is now underway for current members of the campus community.

 How do I schedule my appointment?

-If you have pre-registered, you will receive an email when you are eligible to receive the vaccine.
-You will be directed to click on "COVID Vaccine Appointment" that will be come available to you on the university's single sign-on page.
-From there, you can select the time and date that best accomodates your schedule.
-When making your appointment, you must use your campus email address as CSULB is serving as a closed point of distrubtion and an email not affiliated with the university will not work.
+When making your appointment, you must use your campus email address as CSULB is serving as a closed point of dispensing and an email not affiliated with the university will not work.
 You will receive an email from the reservation system confirming your appointment.
 Keep this email as you will need on the day of your appointment.

 What will I need to do on the day of my appointment?